 It’s helpful to work with a coach who has been to the burning bush.
 My past relationships have taught me so much.
 I’ve been there and back.

-If you’re interested in working together to work through these feelings and move towards unlimited possibility schedule your first 60-Minute Call for $1.
+If you’re interested in working together to work through these feelings and move towards unlimited possibility Sign up for your free 30-minute session.

 I’m here to help you through this passage so that maybe you will suffer just a little bit less or… free yourself from obsession all together 🙂